Kotlin/dataframe/docs/StardustDocs/topics/apiLevels.md

 The [Column Accessors API](columnAccessorsApi.md) is a kind of trade-off between safety and needs to be written ahead of the execution type declaration.
 It was designed to better be able to write code in an IDE without a notebook experience.
-It provides type-safe access to columns but doesn't ensure that the columns really exist in a particular dataframe.
+It provides type-safe access to columns but doesn't ensure that the columns really exist in a particular [`DataFrame`](DataFrame.md).

-The [KProperties API](KPropertiesApi.md) is useful when you already have declared classed in your application business logic with fields that correspond columns of dataframe.
+The [KProperties API](KPropertiesApi.md) is useful when you already have declared classed in your application business logic with fields that correspond columns of [`DataFrame`](DataFrame.md).

 <table>
     <tr>